hesamsheikh/hesamsheikh.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi!
 I'm Hesam Sheikh Hassani, a last year master's student at the university of Bologna.
-[Get my CV here](https://hesamsheikh.github.io/assets/pdf/CV.pdf) I write technical articles on the latest ML breakthroughs and explore aspects of AI to learn by sharing.
-[See my Blog section](https://hesamsheikh.github.io/blog/)
+I am self-motivated, with proven skill-set, plus teamwork experience and communication skills.
+[Get my CV here](https://hesamsheikh.github.io/assets/pdf/CV.pdf).
+I write technical articles on the latest ML breakthroughs and explore AI to learn by sharing.
+[See my Blog section](https://hesamsheikh.github.io/blog/).

-My interest lies in the broad landscape of Machine Learning, including:
+My interest lies in a broad landscape of Machine Learning, including:
-- ML, NLP, LLM
+- Large Language Models
-- the intersection of ML and Computer Vision
+- ML & Computer Vision
-- ML research
+- ML Research
 - AI interpretability

-To me, the various use-cases and aspects of AI are just as much exciting as they boil down to the same principles.
+I find the various fields of AI just as much exciting, since they boil down to the same principles.
 I also find excitement in interdisciplinary applications of AI in other fields, such as healthcare, physics, finance, and advanced driver-assistance system (ADAS).